ljacobson64/condorht_tools/setup/README.md

 2. Run the DAGMC tests
 ----------------------------------------
 The submit file `dagmc_tests.sub` launches a job which copies the script `dagmc_tests.bash` to an execute node.
 The script runs the DAG-MCNP5 and FluDAG tests in the <a href="https://github.com/ljacobson64/DAGMC-tests" target="_blank">DAGMC test suite</a>.
-The script will look for GCC, OpenMPI, CMake, and HDF5 as they would have been built by `build.bash`, and if they cannot be found, the will be built.
-MOAB, DAG-MCNP5, and FluDAG will be re-built every time the tests are run.
+The script will look for GCC, OpenMPI, CMake, HDF5, and MOAB as they would have been built by `build.bash`, and if they cannot be found, the will be built.
+DAG-MCNP5 and FluDAG will be re-built every time the tests are run.

-You must have the MCNP data tarball `mcnp_data.tar.gz` in your Gluster space in order to be able to run the tests.
+You must either have the MCNP data tarball `mcnp_data.tar.gz` in your Gluster space or already have the data unpacked in `/mnt/gluster/$USER/mcnp_data/` in order to be able to run the tests.

-When the tests have finished, a tarball containing the results will be created and placed in `/mnt/gluster/$USER/results`.
+When the tests have finished, a tarball containing the results will be created and placed in `/mnt/gluster/$USER/results/`.
 The tarball filename will contain the date and time the tests were completed.